top of page

 Eye-level view of a consultation between a client and a dermatologist

-Importance of Injection Technique
+The Role of Injection Technique

 3. Amount of Product Used: Using too much filler in a single session can increase the risk of migration.
 A conservative approach is often more effective in achieving natural-looking results.